4 steps to creating your own self-love routine

-In this article, you’ll discover what self-love actually is, why self-love is important and how to practice self-love through an easy self-love ritual you can use today.
+In this article, you’ll discover what self-love actually is, why self-love is important, and how to practice self-love through an easy self-love ritual you can use today.

 Self-love also means knowing your worth and putting yourself first.
 It’s about always tending to your needs and showing yourself that you care about your mind, body, and spirit.

 We are taught from an early age that love has to be earned and that there has to be a reason to celebrate ourselves.
-But unlike conditional-self-liking, self-love is free of conditions and judgment.
+But unlike conditional self-liking, self-love is free of conditions and judgment.
 If you truly love yourself, you do so because of who you are, not because of what you’ve done, achieved, or proven to the world.

 To love yourself is to truly liberate yourself from expectations and the addiction to validation.
-In this article, you’ll discover how to practice self-love in 4 easy steps via your own personalized self-love ritual.
+In this article, you’ll discover how to practice self-love in four easy steps via your own personalized self-love ritual.

 Self-love’s importance goes way beyond personal growth fads and Instagram selfies.
 It’s only when you truly love yourself that you can make healthy choices, have a high quality of life, and forge deep, meaningful relationships.